-New niche industries begin to develop, and businesses that were emerging now start to excel at a swift pace.
-With the year 2019 soon coming to a close, it's essential for both investors and entrepreneurs alike, to consider what the fastest growing industries of 2020 will be.
-Indeed, understanding which areas will be experiencing an upward trend is an excellent form of risk management for your business.
+New niche industries begin to develop, and businesses that were initially emerging now start to excel at a swift pace; therefore, it's essential for both investors and entrepreneurs alike to consider what the fastest growing industries of 2020 will be.
+Understanding which areas will be experiencing an upward trend is an excellent form of risk management for your business, too.

-Therefore, to help you narrow down what to expect in the New Year, we've listed four examples to ponder.
+To help you narrow down what to expect this year, we've listed four examples to ponder.
 Here are some of the fastest-growing sectors in the world right now.

 Artificial Intelligence (AI)

 As we move toward a more automated future in 2020, it's no surprise that growth technologies such as the Internet of Things (IoT) and artificial intelligence (AI) are disrupting the mainstream.
 Indeed, AI development is a crucial growth tool for many organisations, providing the ability to streamline and optimise many of their services and products.
 Without a doubt, AI is changing the way that business will be conducted in the near future.

 Because of this, companies with a strong tie to the tech sector have the opportunity to capitalise on this industry; they can invest their time and resources into creating an AI system that other industries will be desperate to adopt in-house.
 The potential uses of these technologies are numerous, too; for instance, individuals needing a more efficient method of juggling multiple businesses, by removing the possibility of human error.